romeOz/rock-filters/README.md

 Filters for [Rock Framework](https://github.com/romeOz/rock)
 =================

-Filters for [Rock Route](https://github.com/romeOz/rock-route), actions of controllers (in the composition of the [Rock Components](https://github.com/romeOz/rock-components)) and snippets of [Rock Template](https://github.com/romeOz/rock-template).
+Filters for [Rock Route](https://github.com/romeOz/rock-route), actions of controller (in the composition of the [Rock Components](https://github.com/romeOz/rock-components)) and snippets of [Rock Template](https://github.com/romeOz/rock-template).

 Composition
 ------------------